Silas Creek Parkway (Winston-Salem): Route description

+The route starts at an intersection with Main Street as a four-lane arterial route, south of Downtown Winston-Salem.
+Continuing in an east-west alignment, it parallels Interstate 40, which features one small ramp that connects to Eastbound I-40, in both directions of Silas Creek Parkway.
+As the route continues, it transforms into a divided boulevard as it enters into a commercially suburban area in the outskirts of Downtown, meeting with an intersection with Peters Creek Parkway (NC 150).
+It is at this point that NC 67, at its eastern terminus, begins its concurrency with Silas Creek Parkway.
+Direct access is provided to Forsyth Technical Community College shortly after passing the district.
+The parkway then enters a dense residential area, south of the Ardmore district, with the parkway having a folded diamond interchange with Bolton Street, shortly before entering the Hanes Mall district.
+Inside the developed area, it intersects with Hanes Mall Boulevard, where the parkway meets the mall and Forsyth Medical Center.
+The parkway upgrades to a four-lane divided freeway with shoulders, as it intersects with Stratford Road (US 158) and Salem Parkway (US 421).
+The parkway continues as an expressway going north, with an exit to Country Club Road.
+Bypassing the Buena Vista district, the parkway comes to an exit with Robinhood Road.
+The parkway then approaches the Wake Forest University campus, with an exit to Reynolda Road giving direct access.
+NC 67 leaves the parkway here, heading west toward Yadkin County.
+The parkway continues, until it terminates at an intersection with Bethabara Road, where it continues as North Point Boulevard.

 History

 Initial plans

 In 1946, the Silas Creek Parkway was first proposed.
-The highway was initially constructed to go from Robinhood Road to what is now Reynolds Boulevard.
+The highway was initially constructed to run from Robinhood Road to what is now Reynolds Boulevard.
 There were among other changes in routing before 1956 when it was finalized.

 Early Construction

 On October 5, 1959, the North Carolina Department of Transportation (known as the State Highway Commission at the time) approved spending $500,000 to build a partial loop on the outskirts of Winston-Salem.
 It would run between the what was then the new Forsyth Memorial Hospital and the Western Electric Company plant at Reynolda Road.
 The parkway would be ushering in suburban development on the western side of the city and pushing the city's borders west.
 The parkway opened on November 4, 1961.
 In 1963, there were major changes to the route, the parkway was being widened to four lanes all along its route and the at grade intersections at Stratford Road and Robinhood Road were reutilized to grade-separated interchanges improving congestion along its route.
 In 1968, the Bolton Street intersection was also reutilized to an interchange.